Honchkrow/DeconE/README.md

 ### Section 3.3: Evaluating The Deconvolution Results For Single Method

-In this part, we will demonstrate how to analysis the results for a single deconvolution method.
+In this part, we will demonstrate how to analyze the results of a single deconvolution method.

-We adpoted [EpiDISH](https://www.bioconductor.org/packages/release/bioc/html/EpiDISH.html) which provides 3 types of deconvolution algorithms as demo.
+We adopted [EpiDISH](https://www.bioconductor.org/packages/release/bioc/html/EpiDISH.html) which provides 3 types of deconvolution algorithms as the demo.

 First, generating simulated expression data.